 The inside of the kennel.
 The steel fencing in there can be closed or open depending on what we're using it for.
 There is a sliding gate between the front and back of the kennel and sliding gates into each section from our work area (in the foreground where the adult basset, Moxie, is in the photo) and the door.
 The two puppies are Sassy and Doc.

 The three dog runs offer protection from the local wildlife when necessary and still give the dogs a chance to go outside.
 The bottoms of the runs are covered with artificial turf over a gravel base.
 The run on the left connects to our first dog yard and provides access through a doggie door to the back section of the kennel.
 The dog runs shown on the right are also accessable from the kennel through separate doggie doors.
 The one in the back has a door into the back section of the kennel and the front run has access into the front section of the kennel.
 There is also a door between the two runs that can be either opened or closed which adds to the flexibility of the setup.
-All three dog runs also have doors that can be opened into the adjacent yards and we also put in a doggie door on the the front of the kennel to the yard that yard.
+All three dog runs also have doors that can be opened into the adjacent yards and we also put in a doggie door on the the front of the kennel to the yard.
 The dogs actually enjoy being out in the kennel although we only use it when needed.
 Most of the time they are in the house or out in the yards.

 A kennel room was also created inside the house.
 It's one of the bedrooms.
 This room and adjacent yard are used mostly for the boys.
 We need to be able to separate the boys especially when one or more of the girls is in season.
 The kennel room has access to the yard and/or an enclosed dog run through doggie doors.
 Two gates also provide access to the dog's area in the room from the rest of the house.
 By putting in two gates we have access from the house to the dog's area if we need to divide it into two sections.
 Sometimes we do this when we have a dog recuperating from surgery or for some other reason one needs to be separated for a short period of time.
 To keep the room cleaner we ripped out the carpet and had the floor tiled.